drogue-iot/blog.drogue.io/content/2022-04-29-firmware-updates-part-1/index.md

 * Should swap, but swap is not complete.
 In this case, the bootloader will continue the swap operation from where it left off.
 The crucial step in this process is that the page copy progress state is written atomically.
 * Swap is complete, but is still instructed to update.
 In this case, the bootloader will assume that something went wrong with the new application and will start to revert to the previous application.
 * Should revert, but revert is not complete.
 Similar to the previous state, the revert process will continue where it left off until complete.

+## Rolling back

+So your application got updated, but you had a bug in your application causing it to crash!
+Now what?
+Well, there are a few key principles that should be met within your application to ensure that you don't get 'stuck'.
+On a reset, the bootloader will take care of swapping back the existing firmware, so make sure that:

+* In the event of an unrecoverable error, panic!
+Make sure you use a panic handler that allows your device to reset and start over (causing the bootloader to roll back).
+* Your application is running correctly before marking itself as successfully booted.
+Doing this too early could cause your application to be stuck with the new faulty firmware.

+For IoT connected devices, there is an addition trick: make sure you can connect to the required services (such as the firmware update service) before marking the firmware as succesfully booted.
+This increases the chance that you will be able to recover and fix bugs by rolling out a new version of your firmware.
+We'll cover this in the next blog posts of this series.

 ## Bootloader and application binaries